cyruzin/clean_architecture/README.md

  go mod download
 ```

-Rename the .env.example file to .env and change the values if you want.
+If you want to modify the default values, rename the .env.example file to .env and change the values if you want.

 ```sh
  mv .env.example .env